What is EV Charging Load Management?

 Why should EV charging providers care about EV charging load balancing?

 Furthermore, EV charging load balancing means the service provider can buy electricity from the power grid when it is cheaper and store the energy onsite, meeting the needs of peak customer demand without paying the prices for peak power demand.
-With EV charging load balancing, eMobility service providers can meet both vehicle and driver requirements and allocate power based on energy priorities.
+With EV charging load balancing, EV charging service providers can meet both vehicle and driver requirements and allocate power based on energy priorities.

-Without charging load management and balancing, EV mobility service providers will be paying not only peak energy rates but may also face fines for taxing the grid.
+Without charging load management and balancing, EV service providers will be paying not only peak energy rates but may also face fines for taxing the grid.